What Is CI/CD?

 Entry-level software developer

-Education requirements: Software developers often have a bachelor’s degree, typically in computer science, computer engineering, or electrical engineering
+Education requirements: Seventy-two percent of software developers have a bachelor’s degree, 20 percent have a master's, and five percent have an associate degree, typically in computer science, computer engineering, or electrical engineering [7].

 A software developer creates, tests, and maintains software applications.
 In this role, you may be responsible for directly coding new programs, working with designers and other project stakeholders, looking for bugs, and correcting errors in code, among other tasks.